taras-i-fedyk/lunch-places/README.md

 * `biz/util/ReplaceableLauncher.kt` - a utility for launching coroutines in such a way that a newly launched coroutine gracefully replaces the previously launched one.
 It is used by the GeoVM to avoid potential conflicts between multiple simultaneously running instances of the same operation.

 * `biz/LocationController.kt` - the entity directly responsible for determining the current location.
-Namely, a corresponding interface used by the GeoVM and its default implementation based on the Fused Location Provider.
+Namely, the corresponding interface used by the GeoVM and its default implementation based on the Fused Location Provider.

 * `biz/SettingsRepo.kt` - an interface of the repository responsible for storing the app settings, which provides you with read/write access.